 Maximum Limits for Flexible Spending Accounts

-Effective January 1, 2013, the Flexible Benefits annual maximum contribution amount for healthcare and medical expenses will be $2,500, per IRS regulations.
+The Flexible Benefits annual maximum contribution amount for healthcare and medical expenses, per IRS limits, is $2,550.
 The Flexible Benefits annual maximum contribution amount for dependent care expenses is $5,000.
 You cannot use Flexible Benefits Dependent Care and take a tax credit on your tax form for the same dependent day care expenses.

 Current employees who participated in Flexible Benefits last year, must enroll each year they wish to participate during the Enrollment Period in the fall.

 New employees have 30 days from the date of hire to enroll by using your Social Security Number as the Member ID (no dashes or spaces).
 Enroll Now!

 You will be allowed to carry over up to $500.00 in unsued health care FSA dollars to the next plan year.

 To use dependent care funds, you must be working.
 If you're married, your spouse must either be working, looking for work, a full-time student or incapable of self-care.

 The PayFlex card provides a simple way to spend the money in your PayFlex account for eligible expenses.
 When you receive the PayFlex card in the mail, call the number on the card to activate it and get your personal identification number (PIN).
 To use your card, swipe and select either "debit" or "credit."
 Some merchants may require you to select "debit".
 This means you'll need to enter your PIN to complete the transaction.

 What can I pay for with my card?